 This basic-level course is designed to meet the CTPAT requirements for all employees who must understand, perform or otherwise comply with operational security measures.
 It will encompass all of the minimum security focus areas and the categories that "must" be met.
 We begin with the requirements for all CTPAT members and their business partners.
 The course continues by discussing the benefits, eligibility requirements, and specific criteria for consolidators including freight forwarders, ocean transportation intermediaries, and non-vessel operating common carriers (NVOCCs).

 According to MSC 12.1, security training must be provided to employees, as required based on their functions and position, on a regular basis, and newly hired employees must receive this training as part of their orientation/job skills training.
-This course may be used for both initial and annual refresher training.
-When used for refresher training, students that have previously completed this course should be able to complete it in approximately half the time as initial training.
+This course is suitable for both initial and refresher training.

 CTPAT is an ongoing compliance effort consisting of mandatory security requirements that must be met based on certain types of businesses in the supply chain.
 Why do companies want to participate in CTPAT?
 In this lesson we begin to look at the specific requirements for participation and benefits based on business type.

 (Estimated study time: 1 hour 24 minutes)